-A provision in the Federal Regulations [CWA §303(d)(4); CWA §402(o); 40 CFR Part 122.44(l)] that requires a reissued permit to be as stringent as the previous permit with some exceptions.
+A provision in the Federal Regulations [CWA §303(d)(4); CWA §402(o); 40 CFR Part 122.44(1)] that requires a reissued permit to be as stringent as the previous permit with some exceptions.

-- ☑ Limitations in this operating permit for the reissuance of this permit conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44. - ☑ Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation at the time of permit issuance. - Temperature.
+- ☑ Limitations in this operating permit for the reissuance of this permit conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44. - 🗵 Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation at the time of permit issuance. - Ammonia as N. Effluent limitations were re-calculated for Ammonia based on new information derived from discharge monitoring reports and on the current Missouri Water Quality Standards for Ammonia.
+The newly established limitations are still protective of water quality. - Fecal Coliform.
+E. coli has replaced fecal coliform as the applicable bacteria criteria in Missouri's water quality standards. - Temperature.
 The Department has concluded that domestic wastewater treatment facilities have no reasonable potential to exceed Water Quality Standards for temperature.
-Due to the fact that this facility will have a minimal effect on temperature this parameter has been removed from the permit. - Total Residual Chlorine (TRC).
-The previous permit included final effluent limitations of 17 μg/L as a daily maximum and 8 μg/L as a monthly average.
-However, the facility utilizes ultraviolet disinfection and not chlorination; therefore, the permit writer has removed final effluent limits for Total Residual Chlorine from this permit.
-All final effluent limitations are still protective of water quality standards and will be reevaluated upon renewal. - \square The Department determines that technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - General Criteria.
+Due to the fact that this facility will have a minimal effect on temperature this parameter has been removed from the permit.

+- Total Residual Chlorine (TRC).
+The previous permit contained final effluent limits of 0.017 mg/L as a daily maximum and 0.008 mg/L as a monthly average.
+This facility no longer utilizes chlorination chemicals and there is no indication that the receiving stream has chlorine impairment.
+The permit writer conducted a Reasonable Potential Determination for both specific and general criteria related to TRC by reviewing DMR data and applicable general criteria.
+As a result, the permit writer has made a determination that the discharge does not have the reasonable potential to cause or contribute to an excursion of water quality and has removed the final effluent limits for TRC from this permit.
+The permit is still protective of water quality and this determination will be reassessed at the time of renewal. - \boxtimes The Department determines that technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - General Criteria.
 The previous permit contained a special condition which described a specific set of prohibitions related to general criteria found in 10 CSR 20-7.031(4).
 In order to comply with 40 CFR 122.44(d)(1), the permit writer has conducted reasonable potential determinations for each general criterion and established numeric effluent limitations where reasonable potential exists.
 While the removal of the previous permit special condition creates the appearance of backsliding, since this permit establishes numeric limitations where reasonable potential to cause or contribute to an excursion of the general criteria exists the permit maintains sufficient effluent limitations and monitoring requirements in order to protect water quality, this permit is equally protective as compared to the previous permit.
 Therefore, given this new information, and the fact that the previous permit special condition was not consistent with 40 CFR 122.44(d)(1), an error occurred in the establishment of the general criteria as a special condition of the previous permit.
 Please see Part VI Effluent Limits Determination for more information regarding the reasonable potential determinations for each general criterion related to this facility.